SanatRathod/Website/content/authors/admin/_index.md

       Description:
       - Meticulous planning and implementation of a variety of methodologies used for a Thermo-electric Generator.
       - Implemented data gathering strategies to collect relevant information from multiple sources, resulting in a 20% improvement in data accuracy for decision-making processes.
-      - Made wiring diagrams using AutoCad Electrical & ran simulations in Matlab and utilized analytical techniques to calculate and apply theoretical models into practice.
+      - Created wiring diagrams using AutoCad Electrical & ran simulations in Matlab, utilizing analytical techniques to calculate and apply theoretical models into practice.
-      - Helped creating dashboards using Microsoft Power Bi and made reports on Microsoft Excel.
+      - Helped create dashboards using Microsoft Power BI and made reports on Microsoft Excel.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 skills: